bhch/django-jsonform/docs/utils.rst

 Internally, we use the section sign (``§``) for joining the coordinates.
-Earlier, a hyphen (``-``) was used, but that caused some complications when a key in a scheka (i.e. a field name) had a hyphen in it as it was impossible to know whether the hyphen was the separator or part of the key.
+Earlier, a hyphen (``-``) was used, but that caused some complications when a key in a schema (i.e. a field name) had a hyphen in it as it was impossible to know whether the hyphen was the separator or part of the key.

 Now, this symbol is chosen because it's very rarely used.